Gingee: History

-Originally Gingee fort and its surrounding areas were ruled by a Kadava king of Pallava lineage titled Senjiyar Kon in Ottakoothar's Moovarula around 1123 AD..The Gingee country then came under the rule of the Hoysalas in the later part of the 13th and in the first half of the 14th century.
-From the Hoysalas, it passed to the first rulers of the Vijayanagara empire.
-The imperial Vijayanagara dominion gradually expanded over Southern India and divided the administration of the tamil country into three important provinces, which were assigned to the Nayaks.
+Originally Gingee area and its surrounding areas were ruled by a Kadava chieftain titled Senjiyar Kon in Ottakoothar's Moovarula around 1123 AD.
+The Gingee fort was originally built by Ananda kon around 11th century AD.
+The Gingee country then came under the rule of the Hoysalas in the later part of the 13th and in the first half of the 14th century.
+From the Hoysalas, it passed to the first rulers of the Vijayanagara Empire.
+The imperial Vijayanagara dominion gradually expanded over Southern India and divided the administration of the Tamil country into three important provinces, which were assigned to the Nayaks.
 These were the Nayaks of Madurai, Nayaks of Tanjore, and Nayaks of Gingee.
 Information about the Gingee Nayaks and their rule is very scant.
 It is said that Tupakula Krishnappa Nayaka (1490 to 1521) of a Chandragiri family was the founder of the Nayaka line of Gingee kings.
 He seems to have ruled along the coast from Nellore to the Kollidam River up to 1521.
 Under the Nayaks the forts were strengthened and the town was greatly enlarged.